-The two-year Research Master's in History at Leiden University offers you the chance to determine a study based on your own particular interests and ambitions.
+The Research Master History at Leiden University offers five specialisations in which you will focus on historical processes, historiography and methodology of historical research.
+This two-year programme offers you the chance to determine a study based on your own particular interests and ambitions.

 Selected students will also be able to participate in the Europaeum Vaclav Havel MA Programme, an initiative of Leiden University in cooperation with the Sorbonne (Paris) and Charles University in Prague which leads to a separate additional master certificate in European Society and Politics issued by the Europaeum Association of leading European Universities.